-We do not anticipate that resolution of Year 2000 issues will have a material adverse impact on our financial position or operating results.
-As a result, we have not yet established formal contingency plans.
-However, if we or our critical business partners are not successful in addressing Year 2000 issues before the end of calendar year 1999, our operating results could be adversely affected.
+We do not anticipate that resolution of internal Year 2000 issues will have a material adverse impact on our financial position or operating results.
+However, our business could be affected if one of our critical business partners were to experience a severe business interruption due to a failure to address their internal Year 2000 issues in a timely manner.
 We believe the most reasonably likely worst case Year 2000 scenario is a temporary disruption in supplier deliveries or customer shipments.
-If severe disruptions in these two areas occur and are not corrected in a timely manner, we may experience a revenue or profit shortfall in the first half of calendar year 2000.
+If a severe disruption in either of these two areas occurs and is not corrected in a timely manner, we may experience a revenue or profit shortfall in the first half of calendar year 2000.